 How safe are you as an Illinois driver?
-According to the Illinois Department of Transportation, more than 300,000 vehicle crashes have occurred in the state every year since 2015, 20% of which resulted in injury or death.
+According to the Illinois Department of Transportation, more than 300,000 vehicle crashes have occurred in the state every year since 2015, 20 percent of which resulted in injury or death.
 In a state with 8.5 million licensed drivers, there are plenty of other vehicles to look out for on the road.

 Consider the following when choosing an Illinois car insurance policy: